Quantum convolutional channels and multiparameter families of 2-unitary matrices: New classes of genuinely quantum 2 unitary gates

 for any local pre- and postprocessing.

-Both of the presented classes in dimensions $7$ and $9$, similarly as permutations, can be further extended by the multiplication by a diagonal unitary matrix with arbitrary phases, giving additional $36$ and $65$ nonlocal parameters, respectively.
+Both of the presented classes in dimensions $7$ and $9$, similarly as permutations~\cite{Suahil_invariants}, can be further extended by the multiplication by a diagonal unitary matrix with arbitrary phases, giving additional $36$ and $65$ nonlocal parameters, respectively, (corresponding to a number of phases that cannot be removed by local transformation), which we call the "simple" phasing of matrix elements.